 The grapes were destemmed before soft-pressing, after which fermentation occurred at 25-31ºC in temperature-controlled stainless steel tanks.
 Fermentation lasted nine days after which the wine was held in stainless steel tanks until bottling in mid-February where it spent a further two months before release.

-This Valpolicella is ruby red in colour, with youthful highlights.
+This wine is ruby red in colour, with youthful highlights.
 Fragrant fruit with prominent notes of dark cherries are echoed by fresher hints of pepper and aromatic herbs, typical of Corvina and its genetic cousin Corvinone, the historic varieties of this appellation.
-When young, this Valpolicella is impressively lively and playful on the palate and will express greater delicacy and finesse with two or more years of ageing.
+This Valpolicella is impressively lively and playful on the palate, whilst exhibiting delicacy and finesse at the same time.